r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 ## Section 22: The Grand Duchess of the Beast Nation

 **Anastasia:**
-I can't believe it...{(M) He /(F) She} really managed to separate Ivan the Terrible's true body away from that monstrosity...That golem really came through.
+I can't believe it...[♂ He /♀ She] really managed to separate Ivan the Terrible's true body away from that monstrosity...That golem really came through.

 **Ivan the Terrible:**
 ...Insolent whelps...Speak your names.